Radio-frequency identification: Security concerns

 to support very low-power and therefore simple security protocols such as cover-coding.

 Unauthorized reading of RFID tags presents a risk to privacy and to business secrecy.
 Unauthorized readers can potentially use RFID information to identify or track packages, persons, carriers, or the contents of a package.
 Several prototype systems are being developed to combat unauthorized reading, including RFID signal interruption, as well as the possibility of legislation, and 700 scientific papers have been published on this matter since 2002.
 There are also concerns that the database structure of Object Naming Service may be susceptible to infiltration, similar to denial-of-service attacks, after the EPCglobal Network ONS root servers were shown to be vulnerable.

 Health

-Microchip–induced tumours have been noted during animal trials.
+Microchip-induced tumors have been noted during animal trials.

 Shielding

 In an effort to prevent the passive "skimming" of RFID-enabled cards or passports, the U.S. General Services Administration (GSA) issued a set of test procedures for evaluating electromagnetically opaque sleeves.
 For shielding products to be in compliance with FIPS-201 guidelines, they must meet or exceed this published standard; compliant products are listed on the website of the U.S. CIO's FIPS-201 Evaluation Program.
 The United States government requires that when new ID cards are issued, they must be delivered with an approved shielding sleeve or holder.
 Although many wallets and passport holders are advertised to protect personal information, there is little evidence that RFID skimming is a serious threat; data encryption and use of EMV chips rather than RFID makes this sort of theft rare.

 There are contradictory opinions as to whether aluminum can prevent reading of RFID chips.
 Some people claim that aluminum shielding, essentially creating a Faraday cage, does work.
 Others claim that simply wrapping an RFID card in aluminum foil only makes transmission more difficult and is not completely effective at preventing it.

 Shielding effectiveness depends on the frequency being used.
 Low-frequency LowFID tags, like those used in implantable devices for humans and pets, are relatively resistant to shielding, although thick metal foil will prevent most reads.
 High frequency HighFID tags (13.56 MHz—smart cards and access badges) are sensitive to shielding and are difficult to read when within a few centimetres of a metal surface.
 UHF Ultra-HighFID tags (pallets and cartons) are difficult to read when placed within a few millimetres of a metal surface, although their read range is actually increased when they are spaced 2–4 cm from a metal surface due to positive reinforcement of the reflected wave and the incident wave at the tag.